 So if you happen to be around, give it a try.
 You’ll have to pay ¥ 500 (around $4.5) for that but it’s totally worth it.

-Things to do in Kyoto Japan #6 – The Philosopher’s Path
+Spot #6 – The Philosopher’s Path

 The Philosopher’s Path is a very famous stone path in Kyoto and I really encourage you to walk it, especially if the weather is nice enough.
 So what is the Philosopher’s Path and what’s behind the mysterious name?
 It’s actually a very quiet little stone path that runs along a nice river and is about 2 km long.